 The sheet is relatively simple.
-There are six columns of data to fill out for each lender.
-Start by filling out the lender name, lender phone number, and if readily available, the lender address columns for all of your debts.
+There are six columns of data to fill out for each creditor.
+Start by filling out the lender name, phone number, and if readily available, the address columns for all of your debts.

 Once you have these columns filled out, start calling your lenders to fill out the rest.
-When you call your lenders, there are a few questions you need to ask:
+When you call your lenders, there are some questions you need to ask:

 Step 2: Work to Reduce the Cost of Your Debt

 First, think about your credit card debt.
-You can sometimes roll high-interest debts into a balance transfer credit card at 0% interest for a period of between 12 and 18 months.
+If you have a good enough credit score, you can roll high-interest debts into a balance transfer credit card at 0% interest for a period of between 12 and 18 months.

 But before transferring any balances, there are three things you need to know about your balance transfer card:

 - Balance Transfer Fees.
-The days of the feeless balance transfer are long behind us.
+The days of the feeless balance transfer are long in the past.
 In most cases, balance transfer credit cards come with a fee of between 3% and 5% of the total balance transferred.
 So before moving forward with a transfer, compare the fees associated with the transaction across multiple offers.